BradHutchings/Mmojo-Server-v1/README.md

 The ability to read arguments from a file adjacent to the executable file is important to me.
 This is implemented.

 The ability to package a gguf model into the executable file is important to me.
-This is not implemented yet.
+This is implemented.

 I welcome any of my changes being implemented in the official llama.cpp.